-Construction equipment, other than for placement and compaction, shall not operate over the foamed glass aggregate until 12 inches of cover material has been placed.
-The area to be filled shall not have any standing water (including ice) in it prior to placement of the foamed glass aggregate.
+Excessive compaction shall be avoided to minimize crushing of the aggregate.
+Construction equipment, other than that used for placement and compaction, shall not operate over the FGA until 12 inches of cover material have been placed.

 (c) Compaction Around Structures.
-For areas not accessible by tracked equipment (e.g., around structures and utilities), FGA shall be placed in maximum uncompacted lifts of 12 inches and compacted with a plate compactor weighing 110-220 lbs.
+For areas not accessible to tracked equipment (e.g. around structures and utilities), FGA shall be placed in maximum uncompacted lifts of 12 inches and compacted with a plate compactor weighing 110 to 220 pounds.
 Compaction shall be complete after verifying that 20% compaction of the original lift thickness has been achieved.

-The geotextile shall be placed as a separator between the FGA and the surrounding soils, including between the subgrade and the initial lift of foamed glass aggregate, the sides of the foamed glass aggregate fill area, and above the final lift as a separator between the foamed glass aggregate and capping layer as shown on the plans.
-Care should be taken during placement of capping layer to prevent damage to geotextile.
+Geotextile shall be placed as a separator between the FGA and the surrounding soils, including between the subgrade and the initial lift of FGA, the sides of the FGA fill area, and above the final lift as a separator between the FGA and the capping layer as shown on the Plans.
+Care shall be taken during placement of the capping layer to prevent damage to the geotextile.
 Adjacent panels of geotextile may be sewn together or overlapped a minimum of 12 inches.
-The geotextile shall not be left exposed for longer than 14 days.
+The geotextile shall not be left exposed for more than 14 days.

 (d) Quality Assurance Testing.
-The contractor shall provide safe access for the Agency or its representative to conduct quality assurance testing during FGA placement and compaction operations.
+The Contractor shall provide safe access for the Agency or its representative to conduct quality assurance testing during FGA placement and compaction operations.
 Testing may include verification of lift thickness before and after compaction and density and moisture content determination using non-nuclear gage methods on each lift of FGA.

 227-0001.04 SUBMITTALS.
-Submittals shall be in accordance with Section 227 and the following:

-(a) Submittals for foamed glass aggregate shall include:
+Submittals shall be in accordance with Section 227 and the following.
+Submittals for foamed glass aggregate shall include:

-(1) Quality Control Data.
-Two weeks prior to material delivery to the project site, the Contractor shall provide the Engineer with a written certification or manufacturer’s quality control data which displays that the products meet or exceed the values specified herein.
+(a) Quality Control Data.
+At least 14 calendar days prior to material delivery to the project site, the Contractor shall provide the Engineer with a written certification or manufacturer’s quality control data which verifies that the products meet or exceed the values specified herein.

-(2) Product Volume Availability.
-Two weeks prior to material delivery to the project site, the Contractor shall provide the Engineer with documentation that the manufacturer has a minimum of 12,000 cubic yards of product meeting the requirements of this specification on hand and available for the Contractor’s use (installation or stockpiling) at the project site.
+(b) Product Volume Availability.
+At least 14 calendar days prior to material delivery to the project site, the Contractor shall provide the Engineer with documentation that the manufacturer has a minimum of 12,000 cubic yards of product meeting the requirements of this specification on hand and available for the Contractor’s use (installation or stockpiling) at the project site.

-(3) Product Sample.
+(c) Product Sample.
 The Contractor shall provide a sample of the products described herein at the request of the Engineer.

-(4) Proposed Installation Equipment.
-Two weeks prior to FGA installation, the Contractor shall provide to the Engineer the equipment cut sheets for the equipment the Contractor will be using for FGA placement and compaction.
+(d) Proposed Installation Equipment.
+At least 14 calendar days prior to FGA installation, the Contractor shall provide the Engineer with cut sheets for the equipment the Contractor will be using for FGA placement and compaction.

 227-0001.05 METHOD OF MEASUREMENT.
-The quantity of Retaining Wall, Mechanically Stabilized Earth (FGA) to be measured for payment will be on a lump sum basis in the complete and accepted work.
+The quantity of Retaining Wall, Mechanically Stabilized Earth, FGA to be measured for payment will be on a lump sum basis in the complete and accepted work.

 227-0001.06 BASIS OF PAYMENT.
-The accepted quantity of Retaining Wall, Mechanically Stabilized Earth (FGA) will be paid for at the Contract lump sum price.
-Payment shall include full compensation for designing, detailing, fabricating, furnishing, transporting, erecting, and baseline monitoring the mechanically stabilized earth retaining wall system; for preparing all required submittals; for supervision by the manufacturer’s representative; for materials required, including but not limited to, foamed glass aggregate, PVC pipe, drainage aggregate, filter fabric, adhesive, underdrain pipe, concrete facing panels, reinforcing steel, concrete coping, soil reinforcements, attachment devices, fasteners, bearing blocks, shims, joint materials, geomembrane, and geotextiles; for preparing the wall foundation, proof rolling foundation soils, and constructing the concrete leveling pad; all required excavation; and for furnishing all labor, tools, equipment, and incidentals necessary to complete the work.
+The accepted quantity of Retaining Wall, Mechanically Stabilized Earth, FGA will be paid for at the Contract lump sum price.
+Payment will be full compensation for designing, detailing, fabricating, furnishing, transporting, erecting, and baseline monitoring the mechanically stabilized earth retaining wall system; for preparing all required submittals; for supervision by the manufacturer’s representative; for materials required, including but not limited to, foamed glass aggregate, PVC pipe, drainage aggregate, filter fabric, adhesive, underdrain pipe, concrete facing panels, reinforcing steel, concrete coping, soil reinforcements, attachment devices, fasteners, bearing blocks, shims, joint materials, geomembrane, and geotextiles; for preparing the wall foundation, proof rolling foundation soils, and constructing the concrete leveling pad; all required excavation; and for furnishing all labor, materials, tools, equipment, and incidentals necessary to complete the work.